-A Director, Alan Anderson, is a partner in the American legal firm of Alan Anderson Law Firm LLC.
+A Director, Alan Anderson, who retired at the Annual General Meeting on October 25, 2018, is a partner in the American legal firm of Alan Anderson Law Firm LLC.
 This firm is based in the US and has provided legal services to Compumedics Limited and certain of its controlled entities during the year on normal commercial terms and conditions.
+Fees are no longer disclosed in 2019